MAKE A DIFFEREnCE

 BCAP seeks to recruit a dynamic, diverse and inclusive board and supporting board committees.

 Board Committees support the mission of the Boulder County AIDS Project.
-If you are interested in joining one of the committees below, please contact BCAP’s Services Coordinator Jerry Pierce.
+If you are interested in joining one of the committees below, please contact BCAP’s Business Manager Mary Freund.
 Committees typically meet on a monthly basis, for one to two hours.

 Development Committee – Chaired by a BCAP board member, this committee creates the vision and drives the strategic implementation of the agency’s resource development and communications.
 The Donor Relations Director is a member of this committee.
 Community members with experience in marketing, fiscal management, donor cultivation, corporate giving and event planning are needed.